Fill out Form 1310 Online in 2026

 What is Form 1310 used for?

-• to report the deceased taxpayer's information.
+• Identify the deceased person

-How to fill out Form 1310?
+How to fill out Form 1310

 fill pdf form